Catalonia's independence standoff: What's next?

 National police launched a concerted effort to prevent people from casting their ballots.
 That sparked violent clashes that left almost 900 people injured, according to Catalan officials.
 The scenes shocked Catalans and reverberated around Europe.
 Madrid's representative to Catalonia later apologized for the violence.

-Spain's King Felipe intervened on the side of Madrid, saying Catalan leaders had acted "outside the law."
+King Felipe intervened on the side of Madrid, saying Catalan leaders had acted "outside the law."
 Puigdemont had hoped Felipe would mediate the dispute.

-When Catalan officials called on the EU to intervene, Brussels also backed Madrid.
+When Catalan officials called on the EU to intervene, Brussels backed Madrid.

 Catalan Police Chief Josep Lluís Trapero has appeared in a Madrid court along with two leading figures in the Catalan independence movement to answer allegations of sedition.